-Section 110 - National Electronic Interstate Data Exchange System
+Section 111 -Electronic Interstate Data Exchange System

-This section requires the Secretary of HHS to establish a national electronic interstate data exchange system that allows states to share information from their child abuse and neglect registries with other states.
-Prior to rolling out the data exchange system nationwide, the Secretary must convene a working group to provide recommendations on best practices for data sharing and must conduct a pilot of the data exchange system.
-States that receive funds from grants outlined in Sections 105, 106, or 107 are required to participate in the national electronic interstate data exchange system, to the fullest extent possible, by 2027.
-There are \$8 million authorized to carry out the work of this section.
+This section requires the Secretary of HHS to establish an electronic interstate data exchange system that allows states to share information from their child abuse and neglect registries with other states for purposes of child safety.
+Prior to rolling out the data exchange system nationwide, the Secretary must convene a working group to provide recommendations on best practices for data sharing and due process on state registries and must conduct a pilot of the data exchange system.
+States that receive funds from grants outlined in Section 106 are required to participate in the electronic interstate data exchange system, to the fullest extent possible, by 2027 and must provide an assurance that their state child abuse and neglect registry provides due process for individuals placed on the registry.
+There are \$2 million reserved from funds appropriated in Section 109 to carry out the work of this section in each of fiscal years 2022 and 2023, and \$1 million in each of fiscal years 2024 through 2027.

-Section 111 - Technical and Conforming Amendments
+Section 112 - Technical and Conforming Amendments